Hired & Non-Owned Auto on the GL – A Problem

 Granted, it can be difficult to find a carrier that will write standalone Hired & Non-Owned coverage, but it’s even more unlikely to be able to change or manuscript your GL coverage.

 Granted, this is likely a small crack in coverage but it’s one to be aware of.
-It’s also more likely to affect “smaller” insureds who don’t have the clout – say a schedule of 50 properties – to be able to convince a carrier to offer exception.
+It’s also more likely to affect “smaller” insureds who don’t have the clout – say a schedule of 50 properties – to be able to convince a carrier to offer an exception.
 At the very least, though, even if you can’t find coverage you need to make your clients aware of the potential gap.

 Leave a Reply